bijaybartaula/The-Optional-Disappointment/revive.md

 Not often, but often enough to keep the dream alive.
 Every creative community has its legends—the author who rewrote their novel six times before it became a bestseller, the entrepreneur who pivoted their failed app into a billion-dollar company, the musician who kept rerecording the same song until it finally clicked.

 These stories become our folklore, our justification for one more attempt.
 They prove that persistence pays off, that iteration leads to innovation, that the only real failure is giving up.

+> "Success is going from failure to failure without losing your enthusiasm." —Winston Churchill, patron saint of creative reboots everywhere

 What they don't tell you is about the hundreds of other creators who rewrote their novels six times and still couldn't sell them.
 The entrepreneurs who pivoted themselves into bankruptcy.
 The musicians who kept rerecording until they forgot why they loved the song in the first place.